geoarrow/geoarrow/README.md

 layout helps interoperability between different tools and ensures geospatial tools can leverage the growing Apache Arrow ecosystem:

-- Efficient, columnar data formats.
+- Efficient, columnar file formats.
 Leveraging the performant and compact storage of Apache Parquet as a vector data format in geospatial tools using [GeoParquet](https://github.com/opengeospatial/geoparquet/).
 - Accelerated between-process geospatial data exchange using Apache Arrow IPC message